efarran0/Economic_Network/README.md

 ### Description

-This web application simulates a closed economy with two types of agents: **households** and **firms**.
-Their behavioral rules are derived from the theoretical model detailed in [*Annex B*](https://github.com/efarran0/Economic_Network/blob/main/pdf/memory.pdf) of the associated master's thesis, which outlines the core principles of agent interaction and utility optimization.
+This web application simulates a closed economy with two agents: **households** and **firms**.
+Their behavioral rules are derived from the theoretical model detailed in *Annex B* of the associated [master's thesis](https://github.com/efarran0/Economic_Network/blob/main/pdf/memory.pdf), which outlines the core principles of agent interaction and utility optimization.

 The application is divided into two main screens: